Huanli-Meng/pulsar/site2/docs/performance-pulsar-perf.md

 5. You will get two output files.
 Upload the output file with the filename extension of .hgrm to the [HdrHistogram Plotter](https://hdrhistogram.github.io/HdrHistogram/plotFiles.html).

-6. Check the test result through the Graphical User Interface of the HdrHistogram Plotter, as shown blow.
+6. Check the test result through the Graphical User Interface of the HdrHistogram Plotter, as shown below.

     ![](assets/perf-produce.png)